All Episodes

 They don't put enough Republicans in the sample.

-They put uh only 25% Republicans should be 36.
+They put only 25% Republicans should be 36%.

-They deliberately do the wrong demos, way too young.
+They deliberately do the wrong demos way too young.

-But you can tell things are not going well, and uh Democrats are in a panic because they're doing this big speech tonight.
+But you can tell things are not going well, and Democrats are in a panic because they're doing this big speech tonight.

 It'll be embarrassing.

-Uh Tuesday they did a little trial run in Pennsylvania.
+Tuesday, they did a little trial run in Pennsylvania.

 It wasn't good.